Go to Reviews.org US Edition

 According to the Speedtest Global Index, a worldwide ranking of broadband speeds (and mobile), we can get an idea of the average internet speed in Australia.

 We can go a step further specifically for NBN users in Australia, though.
 By using the self-reported typical evening download speeds of the providers we track in our comparison engine, we get an idea of the average NBN fixed-line internet speed in Australia.
-It’s worth noting that the average internet speeds across tiers have been trending upwards over the last few months as more and more providers boost their speeds.
+It’s worth noting that the average internet speeds across tiers have been trending upward over the last few months as more and more providers boost their speeds.

 NBN Speed Tier